-Josh Hopper enters his fifth season with the Blazers in 2014.
+Josh Hopper enters his seventh season with the Blazers in 2016.
 He joined the UAB baseball staff as pitching coach in July 2009 after spending the previous five seasons as an assistant coach at his alma mater, Berry College in Rome, Ga.

 In addition to the successful postseason run for UAB, Hoppers' staff pitched the most innings in program history (554.1) and recorded the most victories (32) since the 1996 campaign.
-The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper last season.
+The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper.

 "Josh has a great command of pitching mechanics and a toughness and energy that are contagious as he leads our pitching staff," head coach Brian Shoop said.
 "We truly believe he is one of the bright young stars in our profession.
 We as coaches, along with our players, are blessed to have Josh Hopper leading our pitching staff."